e-picas/bash-utils/CONTRIBUTING.md

 How-tos
 -------

-The `make.sh` script distributed with the sources embeds all required utilities to build, test and document the package.
+The `Makefile-dev` script distributed with the sources embeds all required utilities to build, test and document the package whith the help of (the `make` command)[https://www.gnu.org/software/make/manual/html_node/Introduction.html].

 ### Terminal completion